tomjoht/tomjoht.github.io/_posts/2017/9/2017-09-20-plain-language-ruined-my-delight-in-language.md

 Ultimately, our thoughts are made up of words.
 The more words we have, the more tools we have for both constructing and expressing our thoughts.
 Many words often express little ideas in themselves, sometimes revealing a whole philosophy in a single word.

 Using phrases like "blessed cessation of incessant demand," as my wife writes, is not always antithetical to communication.
-It's surely possible to be both sophisticated and clear.
+It's surely possible to be both sophisticated, playful, and clear.
+And yet, my delight in this language has been irreparably damaged.

-## Programming rhetorical play in language
+## Rhetorical play in programming language

 Although documentation usually doesn't have sophisticated or playful language, there is sometimes a playful *tone* in docs.
 Android candy release names (such as Kit Kat, Lollipop, Marshmallow, Nougat, Oreo, etc.) inject a little fun into programming.
-But sometimes programming docs also sneak in little irreverent remarks, or slide into a playful and quirky tones, often in snarky code comments, as bleary-eyed programmers type struggle against a baffling or insanely intricate piece of code.
+But sometimes programming docs also sneak in little irreverent remarks, or slide into a playful and quirky tones, often in snarky code comments, as bleary-eyed programmers struggle against a baffling or insanely intricate piece of code.
 You also see these tones commonly in third-party guide books where authors have latitude to cut loose and be more authentic.

 I once read a programming book on Java where the author explained the reason for this [playful, irreverent tone](http://idratherbewriting.com/2014/01/11/tips-for-writing-code-comments-in-developer-documentation/).
-The author explains that programming tends to be dry and boring (it is, after all, describing interactions with a non-human device).
+The author explains that programming tends to be dry and boring (programming is, after all, describing interactions with a non-human device).
 As such, by adding a little quirky, irreverent tangent every now and then, you wake up the reader and remind each other that you're both human.
 Tim Wright explains:

 > Coding can always be a little more stressful than we would like, so don't be afraid to inject some humor into your comments.
 As far as brightening up someone's day when they're eyeballs deep in code, it doesn't get much better than reading a funny comment someone left.
 I've even caught myself laughing at comments I've written in the past.
 It's always a nice surprise and lightens the mood.
 (Chapter 9: Code Design) See [Learning JavaScript: A Hands-on Guide to the Fundamentals of Modern JavaScript](http://www.amazon.com/Learning-JavaScript-Hands-On-Fundamentals-Modern/dp/0321832744)

-This non-standard tone is rarely allowed from company style guides, since companies often have many technical writers and so need to adopt a consistent and general voice (which they usually describe as friendly and helpful, but which is usually just professional and boring).
+This non-standard tone is rarely allowed in company style guides, since companies often have many technical writers and so need to adopt a consistent and general voice (which they usually describe as friendly and helpful, but which is usually just professional and boring).

 Unless you're writing tech docs in a third-party guidebook, you're probably stuck with a standard, professional tone coupled with a form of Simplified Technical English.
 You can't break the professional tone nor delight in any kind of word play.
 In fact, eloquence and diction are usually far from my mind when I'm working on tech docs, as I'm just trying to understand what I'm even writing.
-As I said early, tech comm (particularly developer doc) has enough issues in simplifying its own technical jargon, so making everything else as simple as possible is a must.
+As I said early, tech comm (particularly developer documentation) has enough issues in simplifying its own technical jargon, so making everything else as simple as possible is a must.

 ## Questions and dilemmas

 Where is the issue, then?
 Many of us studied literature for years in college, or we wrote (or aspire to) write creatively.
 The idea of combining language with technology for a career in technical writing appealed to our literary side.
 We had the idea that we could use our command of the English language to shape sentences, articulate complex ideas, and play with words all day like a child playing in a fountain at the park.
 Has operating in simplified vocabulary for years on end made us essentially sub-lingual and hostile to literary or academic discourses?
-On a deeper level, does our limited language (900 allowed vocabulary words) trap us with simple thoughts?
+On a deeper level, does our limited language (900 allowed vocabulary words) trap us in simple thoughts?

 Or instead, perhaps I've been looking at this all wrong, perhaps we technical writers have been cured of an illness that infects so many others with poor communication?
 While academics write in 20-line sentences and employ polysyllabic words that 90% of the population has never used, maybe technical writers have become the St. Francis of language.
-We have thrown our ornate gowns down to the streets, sold our excess belongings, given our money to the poor, and simplified our lives with singleness of purpose so that we can be free.
+We have thrown our ornate gowns down to the streets, sold our excess belongings, given our money to the poor, and simplified our linguistic lives with singleness of purpose so that we can be free.

 By stripping away fuzzy, ornate speech, we focus on precision in meaning.
 We convey ideas to readers in shorter, more compressed speech, increasing the efficiency of the exchange between the writer and reader.